JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/5_shared_resources.rst

 Requesting a resources is modeled as “putting a process’ token into the resources” and releasing a resources correspondingly as “getting a process’ token out of the resource”.
 Releasing a resource will always succeed immediately.
 Requesting and releasing a resource is done by yielding a request / release event.
 The request event has the following constructor :func:`Request(res::Resource, priority::Int64=0, preempt::Bool=false) <Request>` and the release event :func:`Release(res::Resource) <Release>`.

 The :class:`Resource` is conceptually a semaphore.
 The only argument of its constructor – apart from the obligatory reference to an Environment – is its capacity.
-It must be a positive number and defaults to 1: :func:`Resource(env::BaseEnvironment, capacity::Int=1) <Resource>`.
+It must be a positive number and defaults to 1: :func:`Resource(env::AbstractEnvironment, capacity::Int=1) <Resource>`.

 Instead of just counting its current users, it stores the requesting process as an “access token” for each user.
 This is, for example, useful for adding preemption (see further).